 The American Diabetes Association’s main dietary recommendation suggests to “focus on diet, physical activity, and behavioral strategies to achieve a 500–750 kcal/day energy deficit.”
 The ‘portion control’ advice to reduce calories has been fairly standard since the 1970s.
 This reduction of average calories should be spread consistently throughout the day, rather than all at once.
 Dieticians often counsel patients to eat four, five or six times a day.
 There are calorie labels on restaurant meals, packaged food, and beverages.
 There are charts for calorie counting, calorie counting apps, and hundreds of calorie counting books.
 Even with all this, success is as rare as humility in a grizzly bear.

 After all, who hasn’t tried the portion-control strategy for weight loss.
 Does it work?
 Just about never.
 Data from the United Kingdom indicate that conventional advice succeeds in 1 in 210 obese men and 1 in 124 obese women (4).
 That is a failure rate of 99.5%, and that number is even worse for morbid obesity.
-So, whatever else you may believe, constant caloric reduction does NOT work.
-This is an empirically proven fact.
-Worse, it has also been proven in the bitter tears of a million believers.
+So, whatever else you may believe, constant caloric reduction does NOT work for most people.

 But why doesn’t it work?
 For the same reason the contestants of The Biggest Loser could not keep their weight off – metabolic slowdown.